This post is also available in: Español (Spanish)

 If you notice any difference- the lump growing or changing colors –while recording this information, you should immediately see a doctor.
 Make sure that your doctor receives this information during your visit, it can help immensely when determining the best treatment to fight the infection.

-Treating a Dog Bite Can Get Expensive
+Treating a Dog Bite Can Be Expensive

 Besides being dangerous, the costs associated with being the victim of a dog bite add up quickly.
 There are two type of expenses that are associated with dog bites: